USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_emissions.md

 * [Link to grid mask files on CMAS Data Warehouse Google Drive](https://drive.google.com/drive/folders/1x9mJUbKjJaMDFawgy2PUbETwEUopAQDl)
 * [Link to metadata for the grid mask files is posted on the CMAS Center Dataverse site](https://doi.org/10.15139/S3/XDYYB9)

+Custom mask files may also be made using the [shp2cmaq](../../../PREP/shp2cmaq/README.md) tool, which provides instructions for obtaining geospatial data via shape files and converting them to CMAQ gridded input files.
+One may also populate a CMAQ gridded input file with arbitrary geometric shapes (e.g. squares, diamonds, or other polygons) using the IOAPI library of tools and any common coding language (e.g. Fortran, R, or Python)

 <a id=define_families></a>
 ### 12. Define families of streams, regions, or chemical species